Analytical insight into dark matter subhalo boost factors for Sommerfeld-enhanced $s$- and $p$-wave $\gamma$-ray signals: Velocity-dependent annihilation: theoretical ingredients

-\een where again $p=0\,/\,2$ for $s/p$-wave annihilation (and for which the first resonance is at $n=1\,/\,2$, respectively).
-The constant reads: \ben S_0^{\rm res} = (\pi/6)\,(6/\pi^3)^{p}\,. \een It is important to recall the generic features of resonances, which occur at $\epsilon_\phi \sim \epsilon_\phi^{{\rm res},n}$, and can be triggered only if $v\leqslant \vsat(\epsilon_\phi^{{\rm res},n})$ --- in the above equations, for simplicity, we adopt an extreme simplification by means of a discrete measure, which triggers resonances only when $\epsilon_\phi$ sits exactly on one of its resonant values (to avoid numerical discontinuities, this can be replaced by an extremely thin unnormalized Gaussian function, or even a Cauchy function if one fancies better capturing the actual shapes of resonances).
+It is important to recall the generic features of resonances, which occur at $\epsilon_\phi \sim \epsilon_\phi^{{\rm res},n}$, and can be triggered only if $v\leqslant \vsat(\epsilon_\phi^{{\rm res},n})$ --- in the above equations, for simplicity, we adopt an extreme simplification by means of a discrete measure, which triggers resonances only when $\epsilon_\phi$ sits exactly on one of its resonant values (to avoid numerical discontinuities, this can be replaced by an extremely thin unnormalized Gaussian function, or even a Cauchy function if one fancies better capturing the actual shapes of resonances).